silentorb/marloth-story/books/fairytale/part5.md

 again.
 There *were* a few bits missing so we had to substitute cloth and other random materials to fill the gaps."

-Fugue appeared and joined in updating updated about what had happened the past few days.
-But James wasn't very concerned about what he had missed except for one person.
+Fugue appeared and joined in updating James about what had happened the past few days.
+But James wasn't concerned about what he had missed.

 "Where is Adelle now?"

-3pt

 Adelle was sitting on the rocky slope above the cave and gazing out over the water.
 She had been doing a lot of that lately.
 Her mind was a washing machine of thoughts.
-As she was thus employed one of those thoughts materialized as it stepped out of the cave below her and looked around.
+As she was thus employed, one of those thoughts materialized as it stepped out of the cave below her and looked around.
 Her heart leapt within her.
 He was alive!
 Then another of the thoughts she had been struggling with rose to the surface: what if she